-I’m Siân, a primary teacher and now mum to three boys aged 7, 5 and 2.
+I’m Siân, a primary teacher and mum to three boys aged 9, 7 and 4.
 We’ve created a collection of activities that document how we discover, learn, and have fun through play.

-Given the freedom to explore and imagine, children will discover the world around them, develop physically and intellectually, and gain confidence.
+Given the freedom to explore and imagine, children discover the world around them, develop physically and intellectually, and gain confidence.
 This is why I don’t heavily plan the activities on the website, and the majority are play ideas devised by the boys.